Silent Hill F Preview – A Bold New Chapter with Terrifying Monsters and a Japanese Twist

 Silent Hill F – FAQs

-Konami hasn’t officially confirmed the final global price yet, but expect Silent Hill F to be priced around $69.99 USD for the Standard Edition and $79.99 for the Deluxe Edition on Xbox and PlayStation which includes the Digital Artbook, Soundtrack, and Pink Rabbit Costume.
-On Epic games store it base game is 36.99$ and on Steam it is 25.99$ for the base game.
+Konami has yet to officially announce the final global price but, expect Silent Hill F to be priced at around $69.99 USD for the Standard Edition and $79.99 USD on Xbox & PlayStation for the Deluxe Edition which includes; Digital Artbook, Soundtrack and Pink Rabbit Costume.
+Its base game is 36,99$ on the Epic games store and 25,99$ for the base game on Steam.

 Final Thoughts

-Fans are excited, critics are arguing, and the community is louder than ever—exactly the kind of conversation you want around a new Silent Hill.
+Fans are excited, critics are debating, and the community is as loud as it’s ever been—on precisely the kind of conversation you want around a new Silent Hill.